ReadyPlayerProbability/tryhard/readme.md

 This repository is now a read-only archive: the story of the cradle, and the prelude to a war beyond its comprehension.

-*   **Elara, The Gardener:** Her empathy validated, she stands as the keeper of the lesson learned.

-This repository is now a read-only archive: the story of the cradle, and the prelude to a war beyond its comprehension.

 ---

 ## Addendum: The Game